saurabhvartak1982/aksupgradeguidance/README.md

 ### 3. Check for breaking changes  for every AKS Cluster
 Kubernetes upgrades - especially when the minor version upgrades - may result in breaking changes.
 The below steps should be carried out to check if there are any breaking changes: <br /><br />
 a.
 A quick initial check for any upgrade resulting in changes to the minor version by going through the document here - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-components-breaking-changes-by-version <br /><br />
-b.
-Azure Advisor alerts informing about potential issues due to deprecated APIs - https://learn.microsoft.com/en-us/azure/advisor/advisor-overview -- ? <br /><br />
-c. <b>Kubernetes API Deprecations</b> view in the <b>Diagnostic Setting --> Create, Upgrade, Delete and Scale </b> of the AKS cluster page.
+b. <b>Kubernetes API Deprecations</b> view in the <b>Diagnostic Setting --> Create, Upgrade, Delete and Scale </b> of the AKS cluster page.
 Documentation link here - https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster?tabs=azure-cli#remove-usage-of-deprecated-apis-recommended <br /><br />
-d.
-Raising an advisory support case with Microsoft -- ? <br /><br />

 ### 4. Upgrades of the AKS clusters in different environments basis the planning done as per section 7.1 of this article
 This is the step in which the actual execution of upgrades for the AKS Clusters take place.
 It is to be ensured that all the steps mentioned in sections 7.1, 7.2 and 7.3 are carried out for that particular cluster which is getting upgraded. <br /><br />